MohammedAlghamdi/Arabic-datasets/README.md

 # Arabic-datasets
-This is to list available Arabic datasets
+This is just to keep track of all available Arabic datasets in AI.
+Please feel free to send me pull requests or email (scmmalg@leeds.ac.uk) to add links.

+# Natural Language Processing

+# Audio

+# Images

+# Videos